Smartflower Cost vs Rooftop Solar Panels

 Latest Update About the Smartflower Cost and Availability (updated 8/27/2018)

 Near the end of 2017 the original Austrian manufacturer of the Smartflower filed for bankruptcy but the U.S. division remains independent and will continue manufacturing in the United States.
 The SmartFlower cost is currently $16,900 for a single unit, but the Smartflower costs $22,000 for a complete system with batteries included.
-Read on for a price comparison of the Smartflower vs rooftop solar panels.
+Read on for a price comparison of the Smartflower vs rooftop solar panels and be sure to visit our other post to dig even deeper into current solar panel cost.

 For the last few years, Smartflower has begun pushing into the North American market, mainly targeting residential customers.
 This got us wondering about what makes the Smartflower so special, how much Smartflower solar cost, and if it’s a better financial investment than purchasing a more conventional roof-mounted solar installation.